-Our aim is to study if PAMF heuristic (see Section V) alleviates unfairness.
-We test the system using a fairness factor ranging from 0% (i.e., no fairness) to 25%.
+Our aim is to study if PAMF heuristic (see Section 5) alleviates unfairness.
+We test the system using a fairness factor ranging from 0% (i.e., no fairness adjustment) to

+25%.
 Recall that this fairness factor is the amount by which we modify the sufferage value for each task type.
 The sufferage value for a given task type at a given mapping event is subtracted from the required threshold, in an effort to promote fairness in completions amongst task types.
 For each fairness factor, we report: (A) The variance in percentage of each task type completing on time.
 The objective is to minimize the variance among these.
 (B) The overall robustness of the system, to understand the robustness we have to compromise to attain fairness.
-Robustness value is noted above each bar in Figure 6.
-We tested oversubscription level of 19k and 34k tasks.
+Robustness value is noted above each bar in Figure 11.
+We tested oversubscription level of 25k and 30k tasks.

-Fig. 6: Evaluating fairness and robustness.
+Figure 11: Evaluating fairness and robustness on the system with 15k and 30k oversubscription level .
 Horizontal axis shows fairness factor modifier to the sufferage value.
-Vertical axis is the variance of completed task types.
+Vertical axis is the standard deviation of completed task types.
 Values above bars show robustness.

-Figure 6 shows that significant improvement in fairness can be attained at the cost of compromising robustness.
-In particular, we observe that using 5% fairness factor results in remarkable reduction in variance of completed tasks that implies increasing fairness.
-For instance, for 34k tasks, the variance drops from 6% to 3.5%, at a cost of $\simeq 10\%$ reduction in robustness (from 44.2% to 40.5%).
+Figure 11 shows that significant improvement in fairness can be attained at the cost of compromising robustness.
+In the case of 15k oversubscription level, we observe that using 10% fairness factor results in a remarkable reduction in standard deviation of completed tasks that implies increasing fairness.
+The standard deviation drops from 16% to 13.5%, at the cost of $\simeq 1\%$ reduction in robustness (from 65% to 64%).
 This compromise in robustness is because deferring fewer tasks in an attempt to improve fairness results in fewer tasks successfully completed overall.
-Further increasing fairness factor results in insignificant changes on fairness and robustness, therefore, we configure PAMF with 5% fairness factor in the experiments.